Configure Ray clusters to use token authentication#

 ------------------------------------------

-To view the Ray dashboard from your browser, first configure port-forwarding:
+To view the Ray dashboard from your browser, first port forward to from your local machine to the cluster:

 kubectl port-forward svc/ray-cluster-with-auth-head-svc 8265:8265 &